 I-V Characteristics of LED

-There are different types of light emitting diodes are available in the market and there are different LED characteristics which include the color light, or wavelength radiation, light intensity.
+There are different types of light-emitting diodes are available in the market and there are different LED characteristics which include color light, wavelength radiation, light intensity.
 The important characteristic of the LED is color.
-In the starting use of LED, there is the only red color.
+In the starting use of LED, there is only red color.
 As the use of LED is increased with the help of the semiconductor process and doing the research on the new metals for LED, the different colors were formed.

 Different Colours of Light Emitting Diodes